 Our tour guide Captain Sunshine was stoked to show us around the island.
 We piled into his van and began to drive through the streets of St. Kitts.
 There were many houses and shacks that looked like they had been damaged by hurricanes, it was obvious that this was a constant challenge for island inhabitants.
 Our first stop was at a small park with some old petroglyphs that apparently symbolized fertility.
 It was here where we met a little monkey friend named Tommy.

-Upon returning to Ocean Star we moved to a more sheltered anchorage to attempt to escape some of the wind.
+Upon returning to Ocean Star, we moved to a more sheltered anchorage to attempt to escape some of the wind.
 We enjoyed a nice saltwater bath and ate a delicious dinner.
-Afterwards, we had our first Marine Biology class with Steve.
+Afterward, we had our first Marine Biology class with Steve.

 Related VoyageView All Voyages

 Our spring Caribbean voyage covers the length of the Lesser Antilles, allowing us to spend plenty of time exploring both above and below the Caribbean Sea.
 Unique to this program is that we end by challenging crews from around the globe at the world-renowned Antigua Classic Yacht Regatta.View Details